 When I realized the ways that this was serving me, I made big changes in my life.

-By engaging in different movement practices, I have been able to access different parts of myself, experience a greater range of (e)motion, and deepen my engagement with my self, others, and the world around me.
+By engaging in different movement practices and studying the many layers of the body, I have been able to access different parts of myself, experience a greater range of (e)motion, and deepen my engagement with my self, others, and the world around me.